kiikode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. Print alphabets in lowercase
 3. Print the alphabets in lowercase, 10 times
 4. Check for lowercase characters
 5. Check for alphabetic characters
+6. Print the sign of a number